GuildedAPI/docs/CONTRIBUTING.md

 3. Additions that replicate or needlessly restructure current documentation.

 Contributions to this repository should conform to [Guilded's ToU](https://guilded.gg/terms), i.e. don't promote the breaching of ToU.

-Do not edit the `/build` directory.
-It exists for GitHub Pages to serve the documentation out of and is generated automatically.